-Speeding driver who hit Westlake high school students sentenced to 10 months home detention
+Speeding driver who hit Westlake high school students sentenced to 10 months' home detention

 Six students were hurt.
 One suffered critical injuries and another was seriously injured.

-Three of those hospitalised were Westlake Girls' High students and one was from nearby Westlake Boys.
+Three of those hospitalised were Westlake Girls' High students and one was from nearby Westlake Boys' High School.

 Injuries suffered by the students included two broken femurs, a broken ankle, concussion and nerve damage.